ISISComputingGroup/ibex_developers_manual/Developer-Updating.md

     git submodule foreach --recursive "git branch" | egrep "^Entering|^\*"

 If you don't see either "master" or "detached HEAD" then you need to decide if you really want to be on that branch, or just forgot to swap back after reviewing a ticket.
+If you are leaving a module on a non main/master branch, it may be worth merging the latest upstream main/master into this branch.

 To update, from a git shell at top do: